 We arrived at the hotel which was down a tiny alleyway.
 Next to our hotel was someones home and a primary school.
 So different!

 Neang at reception welcomed us and brought us a cold drink: fresh mango juice!
 She asked us if we had a plan for our stay and we told her we wanted to book some tours through the hotel.
 This was the only place where I didn’t pre-book tours ahead of time because it wasn’t necessary.

-We decided on the first two days of tours and left the last day unplanned just in case.
-For the first day, we hired a guide to take us around the small circuit of the Angkor Wat complex including the sunrise at Angkor Wat.
-For the second day, we planned to just do the grand circuit on our own without a guide.
+We decided on the first two days of tours and decided to leave the last day unplanned just in case.
+The first day we would hire a guide to take us around the small circuit of the Angkor Wat complex including the sunrise at Angkor Wat.
+The second day we would just do the grand circuit on our own without a guide.

-Since we had to buy our Angkor Wat passes anyway, we decided to go ahead and do it that evening so we wouldn’t have to waste time in the morning for the sunrise.
-A bonus to doing this is we would get to watch the sunset at any temple for free the day we purchased the tickets (meaning it wouldn’t use one of our days).
+Since we would have to buy our Angkor Wat pass we decided to go ahead and do this that evening so we wouldn’t have to waste time in the morning for the sunrise.
+A bonus to doing this is you get to watch the sunset at any temple for free the day you purchase the ticket (meaning it doesn’t use one of the days of your pass).
 So for instance, we purchased the 3-day pass.
 Day one would start for the sunrise, they wouldn’t mark our passes for sunset.

 It was only 9:30 am and we wouldn’t have to leave for sunset until 4:30 pm.
 So we went to check out our room and relax for a bit.